Background pattern

 Adults

-In cases of severe or persistent insomnia and always according to strict medical criteria, the dose can be increased to 2 mg of lormetazepam (two Noctamid 1 mg tablets or one Noctamid 2 mg tablet).
+In cases of severe or persistent insomnia and always according to strict medical criteria, the dose may be increased to 2 mg of lormetazepam (two Noctamid 1 mg tablets or one Noctamid 2 mg tablet).

-Induction of sleep in pre- and postoperative periods
+Induction of sleep in pre- and post-operative periods

 The doses will depend on the patient's age, weight, and general condition.